canonical/dns-operators/README.md

 # Bind Operator

 A [Juju](https://juju.is/) [charm](https://juju.is/docs/olm/charmed-operators)
-deploying and managing a DNS server Integrator and bare metal.
+deploying and managing a DNS server Integrator on bare metal.

 This charm simplifies configuration of a DNS server client by providing a single point of configuration for all the requirers using the same DNS server.
 It can be